-Multiple rules without action are stacked in single rules and executed in order like firewall rules, the reason is that the "set" parameter order is important and writing one "set"s per line, allows for an easier understanding from top to bottom on what actions were applied.
+Multiple rules without action are stacked in single rule and executed in order like firewall, the reason is that the "set" parameter order is important and writing one "set"s per line, allows for an easier understanding from top to bottom on what actions were applied.

-For example, match static default route and apply action accept can be written in one config line because multiple matchers are allowed:
+For example, match static default route and apply action accept can be written in one config rule:

 For example, ROSv6 rule "/routing filter add chain=ospf_in prefix=172.16.0.0/16 prefix-length=24 protocol=static action=accept" converted to ROSv7 would be: